ornl-ssd/python-dev-env/_episodes/03-pydev.md

 <img src="{{ site.github.url }}/fig/03-pydev-prefs.png" width="50%"/>

 You should now see another dialog asking you to select the interpreter.
-Enter a name (anything can be used here, e.g. "anaconda"), then click the **Browse...**.
-Navigate to the installation location for Anaconda, then select the `python` program in the `bin` directory.
+Enter a name (anything can be used here, e.g. "anaconda"), then click the **Browse...** button.
+Navigate to the installation location for Anaconda (usually called `anaconda3` in your home directory), then select the `python` program in the `bin` directory.
 The image below shows the dialog after the `python` progam was selected.
 PyDev worked out that this was Python 3.5 and changed the path to correspond to this version.